 - Inspect and test every piece of firefighting hose in the department

-- Provide quarterly community CPR classes through The Link Rec Center
+- Provide periodic community CPR classes at The Link Event and Recreation Center

 - Conduct a Citizen's Fire Academy class for residents